TypingMind/plugins-server/README.md

 ## 🌟 Introduction

-TypingMind Proxy is a flexible and customizable proxy server designed to empower developers to extend its functionality with tailored plugins.
-Build integrations, automate tasks, and enhance your proxy experience with the power of code.
+TypingMind Plugins Server is a flexible and customizable server designed to empower developers to extend its functionality with tailored plugins.
+Build integrations, automate tasks, and enhance your experience with the power of code.

 ## 🔌 Enhancing Plugins with Server-Side API Calls

-While TypingMind Proxy plugins are primarily designed for client-side logic, they often need to interact with external APIs that require server-side actions (e.g., authentication, complex data processing).
+While TypingMind plugins are primarily designed for client-side logic, they often need to interact with external APIs that require server-side actions (e.g., authentication, complex data processing).
 Here's how to achieve this:

-**1. Extend TypingMind Proxy Functionality**
+**1. Extend TypingMind Plugins Server Functionality**

-- **Fork and Modify:** Fork the TypingMind Proxy repository and directly implement your new API proxy endpoint within the server code.
+- **Fork and Modify:** Fork the TypingMind Plugins Server repository and directly implement your new API endpoint within the server code.
 This provides the most control and flexibility.
-- **Submit a Pull Request:** If your API proxy would be generally useful to the community, consider creating a pull request to integrate it directly into the main TypingMind Proxy project.
+- **Submit a Pull Request:** If your API would be generally useful to the community, consider creating a pull request to integrate it directly into the main TypingMind Plugins Server project.

-**2. Call Your Extended Proxy from the Plugin**
+**2. Call Your Extended from the Plugin**

-- **Endpoint Access:** Once your API proxy is implemented in TypingMind Proxy, your plugin can make standard HTTP requests to this new endpoint using client-side JavaScript libraries like `fetch` or `axios`.
+- **Endpoint Access:** Once your API is implemented in TypingMind Plugins Server, your plugin can make standard HTTP requests to this new endpoint using client-side JavaScript libraries like `fetch` or `axios`.

 **Example Scenario**